playlyfe/playlyfe-node-sdk/README.md

 **delete (route, query, full_response = false)**
 This will make a DELETE request to the Playlyfe API

+**upload (url, query, formData, full_response)**
+This will upload any formData you want to send to the server like files, images etc.
+Files need to be sent as streams like this, `upload("/runtime/player/image", req.query, {file: fs.createReadStream(path) })` This uses the [request](https://github.com/request/request) library so the pattern should be the same

 **getAuthorizationURI ()**
 This will return the url to which the user needs to be redirected to login.
 This doesn't need